lemonase/lemonase.github.io/content/posts/a-minimal-vimrc.md

 runtime macros/matchit.vim	"allows jumping between brackets with % in normal mode
 ```

-These are probably the settings the give the most "bang for buck" when it comes
-to vanilla vim.

 Syntax highlighting, filetype/language specific settings and plugins
-are great, but they are a bit outside of the scope a truly minimal vimrc.
+are great, but they are a bit outside of the scope a truly minimal .vimrc.

 Once you start diving into the specifics of a language or ecosystem, you will likely
 have an easier time using external tools provided to do the "heavy lifting" and
 integrate with vim via plugin(s).

-If you want to learn more about filetypes and plugins, see `:h filetypes`.
+If you want to learn more about filetypes and plugins, see `:help filetypes`.

-#### Autocommands
+### 4. Autocommands

 ```vim
 augroup general